Border irregularities of the United States: Canada

-There are several exclaves between the United States and Canada, including the entire state of Alaska (though the state can still be accessed by sea from the United States, except the small settlement of Hyder which is only accessible by road from British Columbia).
+There are several exclaves between the United States and Canada, including the entire state of Alaska (though the state can still be accessed by sea from the United States, except the small settlement of Hyder, which is accessible by road only from British Columbia).
 Other exclaves include Akwesasne, the Northwest Angle, Point Roberts, and Seaway Island.

 The status of the waters around Nunez Rocks is disputed.
 Nunez Rocks is a low-tide elevation ("bare at half-tide") area (LTE) that is south of a line known as the "A-B" Line, which was defined in a 1903 arbitration decision on the Alaska–Canada boundary.
 The court specified the initial boundary point (Point "A") at the northern end of Dixon Entrance and Point "B" 72 nmi to the east.
 Canada relies on the "A-B" Line as rendering nearly all of Dixon Entrance as Canadian internal waters.
 The U.S. does not recognize the "A-B" Line as an official boundary, instead regarding it as allocating sovereignty over the land masses within the Dixon Entrance, with Canada's land south of the line.
 The U.S. regards the waters as subject to international marine law, and in 1977 it defined an equidistant territorial sea throughout Dixon Entrance.
 This territory, which surrounds Nunez Rocks, extends south of the "A-B" line for the most part.
 The United States has not ratified the Law of the Sea Treaty, although it adheres to most of its principles as customary international law.
 Under the treaty, LTEs may be used as basepoints for a territorial sea, and the U.S. uses Nunez Rocks as a basepoint.
 As a non-signatory, however, there is nothing preventing the U.S. from claiming areas beyond the scope of the Law of the Sea Treaty.
 The fact remains that, for about half of each day, above-water territory that is Canadian is surrounded by sea territory that the U.S. has declared to be American.